ladataweb/SimplePBI/README.md

 - Update Datasources (regular and in groups)
 - Update Report Content (regular and in groups)
 ### Imports
-Create Temporary Upload Location
+- Create Temporary Upload Location
-Create Temporary Upload Location In Group
+- Create Temporary Upload Location In Group
-Post Import (for xlsx, json and rdl)
+- Post Import (for xlsx, json and rdl)
-Post Import In Group (for xlsx, json and rdl)
+- Post Import In Group (for xlsx, json and rdl)
 ### Gateways
-Create Datasource (looks like there is a bug on the API) Update Datasource
+- Create Datasource (looks like there is a bug on the API)
+- Update Datasource
-Delete Datasource
+- Delete Datasource
+### Scorecards (preview)
+- Patch By Id
+- Move Goals
+### Push Datasets
+- All requests
+### Embed Token
+- All requests
+### Goals (preview)
+- All requests

 # Next Steps (planned items)
-- Keep completing missing endpoints category
+- Keep completing missing endpoints category.
-- Starting a new category.
-It might be Pipelines
+- Analyzing how to include embeding and pushing dataset requests.